 06 of 10

-Cottonwood Golf Course has always lived in the shadows of its flashier neighbors Sycuan and Steele Canyon, but it's a much better value than either.
+Cottonwood Golf Club has always lived in the shadows of its flashier neighbors Sycuan and Steele Canyon, but it's a much better value than either.
 Consisting of two courses, Ivanhoe and the Lakes, Cottonwood plays more difficult than its mostly flat layout presents.

 3121 Willow Glen Dr